CampbellCrowley/p04-MazeGame/README.md

 Everything pertaining to a self-contained menu is declared here in `Menu::MenuController`.

 ### [Game.h](/include/Game.h) lines [16-61](/include/Game.h#L16-L61)
-The overarching class that controls the entirity of the program is declared here in `Game::GameController`.
+The overarching class that controls the entirety of the program is declared here in `Game::GameController`.

 ### [Callbacks.h](/include/Callbacks.h) lines [4-36](/include/Callbacks.h#L4-L36)
 All menu button callbacks are declared here in `Callbacks`.